brentvollebregt/quick-script/README.md

  - [Put IP on Clipboard](scripts/ip_to_clipboard.py): Will set your local IP to the clipboard.
  - [Restart Windows Exporer](scripts/restart_window_explorer.py): Restarts windows explorer.
  - [UI to PY from Clipboard](scripts/ui_to_py_from_clipboard.py): Gets the current .ui file in the clipboard and will convert it to py using pyuic5 and stores it where the .ui file is located.
+ - [Open Clipboard Directory](open_clipboard_directory.py): Open the location in the clipboard in windows explorer.

 ## RunQuickScript.vbs
 This just makes it easier to run the project without a shell.
 Run RunQuickScript.vbs and the GUI will appear without the annoying shell.